-Numerate has incorporated Amazon Elastic Compute Cloud (Amazon EC2) as a production computational cluster and Amazon Simple Storage Service (Amazon S3) as cache storage.
-Allgood explains: “We have built a proprietary Java-based drug design platform architected to run on a cloud-based infrastructure to solve large-scale scientific compute problems.
+Numerate has incorporated Amazon EC2 as a production computational cluster and Amazon S3 as cache storage.
+Allgood explains, “We have built a proprietary Java-based drug design platform architected to run on a cloud-based infrastructure to solve large-scale scientific compute problems.
 Unlike many MapReduce workloads, which tend to be IO-bound, our workloads are typically compute-bound and therefore require as many cores as possible with the minimal memory footprint of a gigabyte per core.
 Such computational requirements make Amazon EC2 and Amazon S3 perfect for our use.”

 Like many large batch processing workflows, Numerate has leveraged Sun Grid Engine (recently renamed Oracle Grid Engine), an open source framework, to schedule their compute jobs across hundreds of instances.
 For optimal instance security, Numerate uses OpenVPN to create a secure virtual network and has modified IPTables on their default Amazon Machine Images (AMIs).
 Numerate stores processing results in Amazon S3, which they secure using Perl and Apache tools including the JetS3t library.
 The remainder of the automation is done using Perl and Bash scripts to initialize environments correctly and move data.